Health and Social Care

 entry requirements

-Learners need five GCSEs at Grade 4 or above and/or BTEC Level 2 Health and Social Care qualification.
+Students need five GCSEs at Grade 4 or above and/or BTEC Level 2 Health and Social Care qualification.
 Achievement in English and Mathematics at GCSE level.

 What skills will I gain from studying Health and Social Care?

-• Cognitive and problem-solving skills: use critical thinking, approach non-routine problems applying expert and creative solutions, use systems and technology
+- Cognitive and problem-solving skills: use critical thinking, approach non-routine problems applying expert and creative solutions, use systems and technology

-• Intrapersonal skills: communicating, working collaboratively, negotiating and influencing, self-presentation
+- Intrapersonal skills: communicating, working collaboratively, negotiating, and influencing, self-presentation

-• Interpersonal skills: self-management, adaptability and resilience, self-monitoring and development
+- Interpersonal skills: self-management, adaptability and resilience, self-monitoring, and development

 Where can Health and Social Care lead?

 This course is taken alongside other qualifications as part of a two-year programme of learning.
-This will enable you to progress to a degree programme chosen from a range of programmes in the health and social care sector.
+This will enable students to progress to a degree programme chosen from a range of programmes in the health and social care sector.
+In the past, students have taken courses leading to professional qualifications in Primary Teaching, Nursing and Occupational Therapy, Midwifery, Speech and Language Therapy, Social Work and Physiotherapy.
+Some students have opted to take a subject oriented degree course at university, such as Criminology, Social Policy, Early Years Studies, and Health Studies.

 Staff